Privacy Policy: Definition, issues and explanations

 The Privacy Policy describes a website's data collection practices, specifying what data is collected and why.

-It specifies how this data is stored, secured, and to whom it may be disclosed.
+It specifies how this data is stored, secured and to whom it may be communicated.

-It also informs users of their rights, such as the right to access, rectify, and delete data, and how to exercise these rights.
+It also informs users of their rights, such as the right to access, rectify, delete data, and how to exercise them.

 What are the advantages and disadvantages of the Privacy Policy?